eedorenko/CAIRA/learning/katas/caira-advanced/450-securing-caira-production.md

 **Issue**: "Required variable not set" errors for subnet IDs or resource names

 - **Root Cause**: The foundry_standard_private architecture requires existing resources - it doesn't create VNet or capability host resources
-- **Solution**: Either use existing resources (Path A) or deploy prerequisites first (Path B).
+- **Solution**: Either use existing resources (Path A) or create prerequisites with Azure CLI (Path B).
 Provide all required variable values in `terraform.tfvars`
 - **Required Variables**: `agents_subnet_id`, `foundry_subnet_id`, `existing_capability_host_resource_group_id`, `existing_cosmosdb_account_name`, `existing_storage_account_name`, `existing_search_service_name`
+- **Production Reality**: In enterprise environments, networking and shared services are usually managed separately from application infrastructure.
+This kata teaches that real-world pattern.

 **Issue**: I want to create everything in one terraform apply

-- **Root Cause**: Terraform can't determine `count` values when they depend on computed resource outputs (like subnet IDs created in same configuration)
-- **Why It Matters**: The AI Foundry module needs to know at plan time whether subnets exist to decide resource creation strategy
-- **Production Reality**: In enterprise environments, networking and shared services are usually managed separately from application infrastructure anyway.
-This kata teaches that real-world pattern.ble until after apply.
+- **Root Cause**: The `foundry_standard_private` architecture is **designed** to work with existing resources, not create them
+- **Why It Matters**: This mirrors real enterprise environments where network teams, database teams, and application teams manage different infrastructure layers
-- **Production Pattern**: This two-stage approach is actually best practice for enterprise deployments - separating networking/shared services from application infrastructure
+- **Production Pattern**: Separating infrastructure concerns (networking/shared services from application workloads) is best practice for enterprise deployments

-**Issue**: Prerequisites deployment shows `public_network_access_enabled = true`

-- **Quick Fix**: Verify you're using the updated `prerequisites/main.tf` that explicitly sets `public_network_access_enabled = false` on Cosmos DB, Storage Account, and AI Search resources
-- **Why It Matters**: Default Azure settings often enable public access.
-Explicit configuration ensures production security compliance
+- **Solution**: Create prerequisite resources using Azure CLI (Path B in Task 1) or use existing resources (Path A)

+**Issue**: Cosmos DB creation fails with "InvalidApiVersionParameter" error

+- **Root Cause**: Azure CLI 2.81.0 has a bug where `az cosmosdb create` requests API version `2025-04-15` which doesn't exist
+- **Solution**: Use `az rest` with the REST API directly and specify a valid API version (e.g., `2024-08-15`)
+- **Why This Works**: Bypasses the CLI bug by calling Azure Resource Manager REST API directly
+- **Production Learning**: Using `az rest` is a valuable troubleshooting technique when CLI tools have issues
+- **Command Example**: See Task 1, Step 4 in the kata for the working REST API approach

+**Issue**: Cosmos DB creation fails with "Bad Request" when setting publicNetworkAccess during creation

+- **Root Cause**: Some Azure subscription policies block setting `publicNetworkAccess: Disabled` during initial Cosmos DB creation
+- **Solution**: Create Cosmos DB first without the public access parameter, then update it after provisioning completes
+- **Why This Works**: Azure policies may allow updates that they block during creation
+- **Production Pattern**: Create resources first, harden security settings second - common in enterprise environments
+- **Command**: Use `az rest --method patch` to update `publicNetworkAccess` after creation (see Task 1, Step 8)

 **Issue**: Storage Account deployment fails with "Key based authentication is not permitted"

 - **Root Cause**: Your Azure subscription has a security policy that prevents key-based authentication on Storage Accounts (this is good!)
-- **Solution**: The prerequisites terraform is configured to use Azure AD authentication instead (`shared_access_key_enabled = false` with `storage_use_azuread = true` in provider)
+- **Solution**: Path B Azure CLI commands already use `--allow-shared-key-access false` to enforce Azure AD authentication only
 - **Why This Is Better**: Azure AD authentication is more secure than key-based access.
 No credentials to manage or rotate!
-- **If Still Failing**: Ensure the Terraform azurerm provider version supports `storage_use_azuread` (requires ~> 4.40 or later)

-**Issue**: Terraform plan fails with "Private DNS Zone not found"

-- **Root Cause**: The AI Foundry module requires private DNS zones to exist before deployment
-- **Solution**: The prerequisites terraform now creates all required DNS zones (privatelink.cognitiveservices.azure.com, privatelink.services.ai.azure.com, privatelink.openai.azure.com) and VNet links automatically
-- **If Already Deployed Prerequisites Without DNS Zones**: Add the DNS zone resources to prerequisites/main.tf, run `terraform apply`, import any existing zones if needed, then deploy main AI Foundry

-**Issue**: DNS zones created but deployment still fails

-- **Quick Fix**: The DNS zones need VNet links.
-Verify prerequisites/main.tf includes `azurerm_private_dns_zone_virtual_network_link` resources for each DNS zone
-- **Import if Needed**: If zones exist but aren't in Terraform state, import them: `terraform import azurerm_private_dns_zone.cognitive <zone-resource-id>`
+- **Verification**: Check the storage account with `az storage account show --name <name> --resource-group <rg> --query allowSharedKeyAccess` - should return `false`

 **Issue**: Private endpoint DNS resolution fails - services unreachable

-- **Quick Fix**: Verify private DNS zones are created and linked to VNet.
-Check main deployment outputs for private DNS zone resources.
-May need custom DNS configuration on VNet or Azure DNS Private Resolver
+- **Root Cause**: Private DNS zones are required for private endpoint name resolution within VNets
-- **Additional Check**: Ensure you're accessing services from within the VNet or via VPN/ExpressRoute connected to the VNet
+- **Solution**: The foundry_standard_private module creates private DNS zones and links automatically.
+Ensure you're accessing services from within the VNet or via VPN/ExpressRoute connected to the VNet

-- **Quick Fix**: Verify private DNS zones are created and linked to VNet.
-Check `terraform plan` output for `azurerm_private_dns_zone` and `azurerm_private_dns_zone_virtual_network_link` resources.
-May need to configure custom DNS on VNet or use Azure DNS Private Resolver.
+- **Additional Check**: Verify private DNS zone resources in Azure Portal under your AI Foundry resource group

 **Issue**: "Insufficient privileges" error during RBAC configuration